ohchannah/MindfulBreath/README.md

 **MindfulBreath** is an interactive breathing system designed to support mindfulness novices by providing personalized biofeedback before meditation.
 It guides users through paced breathing using real-time respiratory data, visualized through dynamic animations of a human figure—mirroring the sequence of a traditional body scan.

-This repository contains the system's codebase along with example content files and experimental assets used in our study presented at **Ubicomp Workshop ’25**.
+This repository contains the system's codebase along with example content files and experimental assets used in our study.

 ---